-The Strange (But Effective) Uses of Rubbing Alcohol and Hand Sanitizer That Come In Handy
+5 Strange (but Effective) Uses of Rubbing Alcohol and Hand Sanitizer

 Hand sanitizer contains ethanol, and rubbing alcohol’s key ingredient is isopropyl.
 The main difference between the two toxic chemical agents is that isopropyl is much more dangerous and should not be consumed.
 Ethanol is pure alcohol, so it can be digested (but can make you sick).

-Other than that, hand sanitizer and rubbing alcohol's purposes are the same; they both kill bacteria, albeit isopropyl is a little stronger than ethanol.
+Other than that, the purpose of hand sanitizer and rubbing alcohol is the same; they both kill bacteria, although isopropyl is a little stronger than ethanol.
 Here are some uses of rubbing alcohol or hand sanitizer that I have used with success.

 This is an obvious use of rubbing alcohol; it is the most common use.
 Every cut and scrape we received as kids got the painful alcohol treatment, but it is the best thing to apply on a small wound.

 I’ve never understood why people buy Neosporin for cuts when rubbing alcohol does the job fine.
 In fact Neosporin doesn’t always work for me.
 The cuts took long to heal whenever I used this or similar ointments, and I think it has to do with the skin being moist all the time.
 Also the wound still got infected even after cleaning it with soap and water and adding antibiotic cream to it.

 I’ve never had this problem with rubbing alcohol (or hand sanitizer) for minor wounds.
 I soak the wound in it, put on a loose Band-Aid (sometimes no Band-Aid), and it heals fast.
 It stings for a minute, sure, but it is worth the speedy recovery with zero complications.

 Yes, rubbing alcohol and hand sanitizer can be used as deodorant—I discovered this before ever hearing about it.